PIReTship/bookdata-tools/docs/using/setup.md

 - jupytext
 - dvc (2.0 or later)

+The Python dependencies are defined in `pyproject.toml`.

 ### Rust

-The Rust tools need Rust version 1.55 or later.
+The Rust tools need Rust version 1.59 or later.
 The easiest way to install this — besides Anaconda — is with [rustup](https://www.rust-lang.org/learn/get-started).

 The `cargo` build tool will automatically download all Rust libraries required.
 The Rust code does not depend on any specific system libraries.

+### Regenerating Lockfiles

+If you update dependencies, you can re-generate the Conda lockfiles with `conda-lock`:

+    conda-lock lock --mamba -f pyproject.toml